BSteffaniak/lazyaws/docs/Config.md

 ```

 Supported presets are `vim`, `emacs`, `nano`, `vscode`, `sublime`, `bbedit`, and
 `xcode`.
-In many cases lazygit will be able to guess the right preset from your
+In many cases lazyaws will be able to guess the right preset from your
 $(git config core.editor), or an environment variable such as $VISUAL or $EDITOR.

 If for some reason you are not happy with the default commands from a preset, or